Battle Ground . . . In and Around

 Battle Ground Lake Before It Became a State Park contains photos from the resort era of 1914-1968.
 Then, there are the stories from those who actually participated in the venue's activities, such as, taking swimming lessons in the chill of early morning, the tall water slide, roller skating and much more.

-Both books are available at Literary Leftovers, a classy used book store near Wilco Farm Store in Battle Ground.
+Both books are available ONLY at Literary Leftovers, a classy used book store near Wilco Farm Store in Battle Ground.

-Cost for each book is $15
+Cost for each booklet: $15

 Two non-profits benefit from sale of these books.